Service Accounts

 What are service accounts?

-Service Accounts are used for Machine to Machine (M2M) authentication and use OIDC federation to log in to Tharsis.
-For instance, they allow a CI/CD pipeline to authenticate and interface with Tharsis.
+Service Accounts are used for Machine to Machine (M2M) authentication.
+They allow automated systems like CI/CD pipelines to authenticate and interface with Tharsis.

 Service accounts allow the Tharsis CLI to be directly integrated into a CI/CD pipeline.